 While trotting may not have the same popularity in England as flat or jump racing, over the border in Wales, it is taken a lot more seriously and competitively.
 In 2019, there was 29 different locations in which Welsh trotting took place.

-One of the biggest competitions held in the UK is the STAGBI Future Broodmares’ Race, which is organised by STAGBI, the approved registration organisation with the UK.
+One of the biggest competitions held in the UK is the STAGBI Future Broodmares’ Race, which is organised by STAGBI, the approved registration organisation.
 The annual race is open to any STAGBI registered mare that is four years old or over.
-The event is held over nine meetings at Amman Valley, Tir Prince and Corbiewood in Wales and York and Wolverhampton in England.
+The event is held over nine meetings at Amman Valley, Tir Prince and Corbiewood in Wales, and York and Wolverhampton in England.

 Just over the channel in France, it is a large business and a sense of national pride.
-France offers two specialities: harness and mounted trotting races.
-More than 11,000 races take place in France every year, and as many Brits holiday in France, interest in the races has increased over here.
+France offers two specialties: harness and mounted trotting races.
+More than 11,000 races take place in France every year, and like many Brits holiday in France, interest in the races has increased over here.

 Common Betting Markets for Trotting